pennyl67/openminted-guidelines/guidelines_for_providers_of_ancillary_resources/recommended_schema_for_lexicalconceptual_resources.md

 * identify the resource and provide information about it: resourceIdentifier, resourceName, version, description, contactPerson, contactEmail, contactGroup, landingPage
 * describe the legal terms for using the resource: licence or rightsStatement, nonStandardLicenceName and nonStandardLicenceTermsURL
 * encode  technical features that are useful for achieving interoperability by tools and services: dataFormat, language,  metalanguage, lexicalConceptualResourcetype, mediaType, relationType, relatedResource
-* give access to the contents: distributionMedium, distributionURL
+* give access to the contents: distributionMedium, distributionLocation
 * classify the resource along a variety of criteria that end-users can apply for locating resources of interest for their research: contentTypes, domain
-* contribute to attribution, citation and reproducibility of experiments: resourceCreator, mustBeCitedWith.
+* contribute to attribution, citation and reproducibility of research processes and outputs: resourceCreator, mustBeCitedWith.

 | OMTD-SHARE element | Usage |